Here are the most Googled Christmas cookie recipes in every state

 How the list was compiled

 This list contains the most “uniquely searched” holiday cookie for each state based on Google searches between Dec.
 1-12.
 While cultural cookies like Italian, German, Mexican and Polish varieties were popular across the country, classic Christmas flavors like peppermint and gingerbread, surprisingly, didn’t actually come up that much.
-And there were some unique cookies in the mix, like Missouri’s Grinch Christmas Cookie, a green Dr. Seuss-inspired recipe that uses cake mix and green food coloring.
+There were some unique cookies in the mix, like Missouri’s Grinch Christmas Cookie, a green, Dr. Seuss-inspired recipe that uses cake mix and green food coloring.

 Below, check out the full list to see which cookie your state searched for the most.
 Then, stock up on baking sheets, cookie cutters and other supplies.
 You still have just enough time to whip up a batch before Christmas arrives.